VPAC/superlinux/supercomputingwithlinux.md

 ### Basic Linux Commands and Options

+`at`
-`at` "at"; Schedule commands to be executed once at a specified time.
+"at"; Schedule commands to be executed once at a specified time.
+Examples:
-Examples:  `echo "ls" | at 1145 nov 29`
+`echo "ls" | at 1145 nov 29`
 Echo a directory listing at 11.45 on November 29.

+`bg`, `fg`
-`bg`, `fg` "background, foreground"; put a job into the background or foreground of output.
+"background, foreground"; put a job into the background or foreground of output.
+Examples:
-Examples:  `bg %1`
+`bg %1`
 Put job in background where output can be run without interrupting standard input.
 `fg %1`
 Brings job back into the foreground.

-cat
+`cat`
 Concatenate files and print to standard output.
 Don't put cat in a pipe!
-It wastes keystrokes and adds processes (e.g., cat | wc -l filename)
+It wastes keystrokes and adds processes (e.g., `cat | wc -l filename`)
 Examples:
-cat textfile1.txt textfile2.txt textfile3.txt > textfileall.txt
+`cat textfile1.txt textfile2.txt textfile3.txt > textfileall.txt`
 Concatenates files
-cat > textfilenew.txt
+`cat > textfilenew.txt`
-Let's type in some data!
+`Let's type in some data!`
-Cntrl-D
+`Cntrl-D`
-Creates a new textfile from entered text. cat -nA textfileall.txt
+Creates a new textfile from entered text.
+`cat -nA textfileall.txt`
 Display line numbers and special non-printing characters.

-cd
+`cd`
 "Change directory"; Change working directory from directory to another.
 Examples:
-cd <directory>
+`cd <directory>`
-Move to the directory if it is a sub-directory of the current directory, or use cd /path/to/directory cd ~
+Move to the directory if it is a sub-directory of the current directory, or use;
+`cd /path/to/directory`
+`cd ~`
-Returns to the /home/<username> directory.
-Very handy when you're lost! cd .
+Returns to the `/home/<username>` directory.
+Very handy when you're lost!
+`cd .`
 Changes to the current directory; this initially doesn't seem very useful but it's handy to remember that the '.' represents the current directory.

 cp <source> <target>